thesephist/litterate/README.md

 You can also install `litterate` as a command line tool using `npm install --global litterate`.

+By default, Litterate will count comment blocks starting with `//>` on a newline as annotation blocks (see files under `./src/` for examples).
+This means Litterate works by default for C-style comment languages (JavaScript, Java, C[++], Rust's normal comments).
+Litterate can be configured to work with pretty much any language that has beginning-of-line comment delimiters, like `#` in Python or `;` in a variety of other languages.

 You can customize Litterate's output with command line arguments (run `litterate --help` to see options), or with a configuration file, which you can pass to `litterate` with the `--config` command line option.

 ## Configuration options